One Day at a Time (Em's Version)

-"One Day at a Time (Em's Version)" is a song by American rapper Tupac from the 2003 soundtrack album Tupac: Resurrection: The Original Soundtrack.
-The track is American rapper Eminem's take on the 1996 original, which features both Shakur and Spice 1.
-Eminem's version features vocals from both himself and Outlawz.
+"One Day at a Time (Em's Version)" is a song by American rappers 2Pac and Eminem from the 2003 soundtrack album Tupac: Resurrection: The Original Soundtrack.
+The track is Eminem's remix of the unreleased original, recorded in 1996, which features both Shakur and American rapper Spice 1.
+Eminem's version replaces Spice 1's vocals with newly recorded vocals from himself and the Outlawz.
 The song was released as a 12" promo single in 2004, no official music video was ever created.
-It charted at #80 on The Billboard Hot 100 and number 55 in the RNB chart and 22 in rap singles.
+It charted at #80 on The Billboard Hot 100, number 55 in the RNB chart and 22 in rap singles.
 It also peaked at 134 in the UK.

 Critical reception

 Allmusic wrote positively: "For one, she (Afeni Shakur) outsources the new productions to a trustworthy producer on a hot streak, Eminem, who works his magic on a trio of tracks: "Ghost," the powerful album opener; "One Day at a Time (Em's Version)," a thoughtful posse track with Em and the Outlawz."
 Rapreviews was also proud: "Eminem takes a far more direct role on his revision of the Outlawz song "One Day at a Time," adding a verse of his own to the song."